Generally covariant quantum mechanics: Preliminaries

 In the general theory, we will write $\partial_a$ for a local-coordinate vector field on the manifold, whereas $\frac{\del}{\del x^a}$ will be a partial derivative as an operator when we later consider vector fields acting as $\lambda \frac{\del}{\del x^a}$ on wave functions (in the Schr\"odinger representation $\rho$).
-This imaginary number $\lambda$ in quantum mechanics has value $-\mathrm{i}\,\hbar$, and we take it to be `small' in that we count orders of $\lambda$ and take lower orders to be more significant.
+This imaginary constant $\lambda$ obeys $\lambda^*=-\lambda$ and in quantum mechanics has value $-\mathrm{i}\,\hbar$.
+We take it to be `small' in that we count orders of $\lambda$ and take lower orders to be more significant.

 By working to order $\lambda^2$ we mean discarding $\lambda^3$ in geometric constructions on the manifold $M$.
 Vector fields here will typically be denoted $X,Y,Z$ and functions typically $f,h$ etc. and will be taken to have order zero.
-The real parameter $\mu$ has dimensions of mass, and we will similarly not count its order or make assumptions on its size.
-We take $g^{ab}$ to be a (possibly Lorentzian) Riemannian metric on the manifold $M$, and $\nabla$ to be its Levi-Civita connection with Christoffel symbols $\Gamma^a{}_{bc}$.
+The real parameter $m$ has dimensions of mass, and we will similarly not count its order or make assumptions on its size.
+We take $g^{ab}$ to be a (possibly Lorentzian) Riemannian metric on the connected manifold $M$, and $\nabla$ to be its Levi-Civita connection with Christoffel symbols $\Gamma^a{}_{bc}$.
 Unless otherwise stated we assume that the vector fields $X,Y,Z$ and functions $f,h$ are real, though $\CD(M)$ below will be taken as a complex algebra with a $*$-operation that picks out the real geometry as invariant under it.

 We will use a semicolon to denote covariant differentiation of tensors, e.g.

 where comma denotes partial differentiation.
 We repeat the semicolon for successive covariant differentiation, including previous derivative indices.
 For example the differential of $f_{,a}=f_{;a}$ is